Schenectady man gets 25 to life for role in Lansingburgh quadruple homicide

 TROY, N.Y.
-(NEWS10) – Justin Mann, 28, of Schenectady was sentenced to 25 years to life for his role in the December 21, 2017 deaths of Brandi Mells, 22; Shanta Myers, 36; and Myers’ two children – Jeremiah Myers, 11; and Shanise Myers, 5 in their Lansingburgh home.
+(NEWS10) — Justin Mann, 28, of Schenectady, was sentenced to 25 years to life for his role in the December 21, 2017 deaths of Brandi Mells, 22; Shanta Myers, 36; and Myers’s two children – Jeremiah Myers, 11; and Shanise Myers, 5, in their Lansingburgh home.
 Prosecutors have described this case as one of the most horrific cases they have ever worked on.

 Mann pled guilty in April 2019 to four counts of Murder in the Second Degree in violation of NY State Penal Law Section 125.25(3).
 All four sentences will run concurrent to one another.
 Mann has a prior felony conviction from 2014, but claimed his co-defendant James White, who was convicted on December 8, 2021, held a knife to his throat.